 - To improve the Company's short term liquidity, the Company's principal lender permitted the Company to make interest only payments and defer until August 2015, payments on the principal amount owed from January to July 2015 under the current debt facility agreement.
-The Company is engaged in discussions with its principal lender to restructure its current debt in order to address ongoing liquidity concerns. - In February 2015, the Company entered into an agreement (the "Settlement Agreement") to settle the class action litigation commenced by Nunzio Cardillo and John Witiluk in the Ontario Superior Court of Justice (the "Action") against the Company and two former executives of the Company (the "Settlement").
+The Company was unable to meet its payment obligations to its principal lender for the months of August and September 2015, resulting in a breach of the terms of the debt facility agreement between the parties.
+Subsequent to the quarter ended September 30, 2015, the Company entered into agreement to effect the Restructuring Transaction and amendment of the senior secured credit facility as detailed herein. - In February 2015, the Company entered into an agreement (the "Settlement Agreement") to settle the class action litigation commenced by Nunzio Cardillo and John Witiluk in the Ontario Superior Court of Justice (the "Action") against the Company and two former executives of the Company (the "Settlement").
 The Settlement provides for the full and final settlement, release and dismissal of all claims brought under the Action.
 The Settlement was subject to a number of customary conditions, including the receipt of court approval of the Settlement, which approval was received on April 10, 2015.